dtswk/solcast/README.md

 By default it’s scheduled to run every hour.

+There is an example dashboard as well as a set of globals created for use within your Node-Red flows

 DEPENDANCIES

 node-red-contrib-moment – This is used on the dash to provide a nice human statement about when the last URL update was.
 You can remove this without impacting anything.